What is a home loan comparison rate?

 Always consider what type of home loan you want before you start looking at interest rates.
 Look at the inclusions and features of each loan and decide what you really want.
 You may choose to link a 100% offset account to your mortgage, or you may want the ability to redraw any additional funds you have available.
 You may also want the potential to take a repayment holiday at some point in the future.
 The features included in your loan should be a primary focus before you start comparing interest rates.

-If you know you intend to make extra repayments off your mortgage, you need to narrow down home loan options that will allow you to do this.
+If you know you intend to make extra repayments off your mortgage, you can to narrow down home loan options that will allow you to do this.
 For example: some basic home loans limit repayment options to monthly repayments only in return for a super-cheap interest rate.
 If you want to pay fortnightly and you want to increase the payment amount you make, you might need to choose a different home loan.
 Some fixed rate home loans also don't offer a lot of flexibility in terms of making extra repayments.
 There are lenders that will impose penalties for paying too much extra during a fixed rate term.

 3. Split Loan Facility